 The situation remains dynamic, so it is important to check government guidance regularly.
 In England the ‘Working Safely’ guidance applies, while there is specific information for Northern Ireland, Scotland and Wales.

-Businesses should put employees’ health and safety at the centre of their return-to-work processes.
+Businesses should put employees’ health and safety at the centre of their return-to-workplace processes.
 Where staff are required to be on site, IOSH have set out the following four key areas employers should address:

 - Safe people